hstalwarz/OnlineOrderingSystem/README.md

 # OnlineOrderingSystem

-This codebase simulates a REST API, part of a hypothetical online ordering system - CaptainGrub, with 3 primary entities:
+This codebase simulates a REST API, part of a hypothetical online ordering system - CaptainGrub, created as part of a __Zappos__ recruitment challenge with 3 primary entities:
 * Restaurant
 * Menu
 * Menu Item